becem-gharbi/nuxt-auth/docs/usage/hooks.md

----
-title: Hooks
-description: "Let's learn how we can use the hooks provided by the module."
----

 # Hooks

-To enhance the functionality of the module, custom hooks have been implemented.
+To extend the functionality of the module, custom hooks have been implemented.

 ## Nuxt hooks

 ### `auth:loggedIn`

-This hook triggers on login and logout events, providing the opportunity to incorporate asynchronous logic before executing redirection.
+This hook is triggered on login and logout events, providing the opportunity to incorporate asynchronous logic before executing redirection.

 ```ts
 export default defineNuxtPlugin({